kyle4269/frigate_alpr_web/README.md

 ### Config

-Create a file called config.py in the flask_web directory.
+Create a file called config.py in the frigate_alpr_web directory.
 Then, update everything in the Config class below.

 ```
 class Config(object):